loganhasson/shipment/README.md

 ## Todo

-### For Logging Feature

-1. Check to see if project Gemfile has `rails_12factor`, remove it, and rebundle.
-2. Add the following line inside `config/environments/production.rb`: `config.logger = Logger.new('/var/lib/docker/volumes/log/production.log')`
-3. Add `logs` command that runs `tail -f log/production.log` on the server.

-### Other Stuff

 1. Only add `.shipmet` to `.gitignore` once, duh!
 2. Handle SSH authorization issues when re-setting up.
 DigitalOcean allows adding multiple keys with the same name.
 Need to delete